chitranshu-codes/ds_chitranshu_singh_rawat/README.md

 ✅ **Outcome:**
 These behavioral-sentiment correlations provide actionable insights for developing **hybrid quantitative trading strategies** that blend contrarian and momentum principles.

----

-Would you like me to format it for direct inclusion in a **GitHub README.md** (with headers, emojis, and section dividers styled for better visual appeal)?